 - Exercise.
-Exercising is not only good for your health, but will help keep you mentally sharp.
+Exercising is not only good for your health but will help keep you mentally sharp.
 Working out will increase the blood flow to the brain which will sharpen your awareness and give you the energy you need to tackle your book.

-By following these seven strategies, you can have a completed book within months and be on your way to becoming a successful writer.
+By following these strategies, you can have a completed book within months and be on your way to becoming a successful writer.